Lur1an/python-telegram-bot-template/README.md

     return inner_decorator
 ```

-This decorator is used to restrict handler access to a group of users defined inside the `admin_ids` list
+This decorator is used to restrict handler access to a group of users defined inside the `allowed_users` list.

 ```python
 def delete_message_after(f: Callable[[Update, ApplicationContext], Awaitable[Any]]):